'Threats, Assaults And Slander’: Why Dalit Activist Who Entered Sabarimala Is Seeking Asylum

 Bindu said she had informed the special branch on December 10, International Human Rights Day, that there was a threat to her life.
 “Prior to this incident, I was stalked by a car.
 I had informed the police about it and the possibility of such an attack,” she said.

 In September 2021, Bindu Ammini was assaulted by the driver and conductor of a bus operating on the Kannur-Kozhikode route.
 While they uttered obscene things, she said, the onlookers didn’t intervene.
-She said she was asked, “Are you going to Sabarimala this year too?”
+She said she was asked, “Are you going to Sabarimala this year as well?”

 “They have been attacking both me and Kanaka Durga but I am being particularly targetted because of my Dalit identity,” she claimed.